m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

  # Things to not bother with

-   * Don't change IDE at the same time as introducing scala - if you're used to eclipse, stick with it
    * Don't bother with sbt - use maven (until you need to cross-build libraries)
    * Don't bother with scalatest, or any fancy "tests in plain english" library - use plain junit
    * Don't use the cake pattern or reader monad.
 If you're using Spring or similar, keep using it for now - just make sure you use constructor injection rather than field injection.